LucasRoseira/PHP_OOP/README.md

 **Running the Project**

-> Install XAMPP;
-1 - You can download here: https://www.apachefriends.org/pt_br/download.html;
+1 - Install XAMPP, you can download here: https://www.apachefriends.org/pt_br/download.html;
 2 - Install Xampp;
 3 -  Put your PHP files inside the HTDOCS folder that is located in C://xampp/ (it depends where did you installed it);
 4 - Now, you need to start Apache and MySQL using XAMPP;